-The Educational Psychology Service has been involved in supporting the development of nurturing approaches within Aberdeenshire schools.
-Our aim is to support all schools to develop nurturing approaches so that children and young people have the best chance to learn in school.
+The Educational Psychology Service has been involved in supporting the development of nurturing approaches within Aberdeenshire schools and Early Learning and Childcare providers.
+Our aim is to support all provisions to develop nurturing approaches so that children and young people have the best chance to learn.

-To do this we have developed a training package which is a combination of face-to-face and online learning.
-This has been delivered to over 500 staff from primary and secondary schools across Aberdeenshire and there are currently more staff being trained.
+To do this we have developed a training package which can be delivered either face-to-face of online.
+The full course has been delivered to over 500 staff from primary and secondary schools and 65 Early Years Practitioners across Aberdeenshire and there are currently more staff working through the program.

-Staff are invited to engage with an audit tool throughout the training which supports their own professional learning and goal setting.
-In addition, staff are supported to identify different self-evaluation tools which can help them to evaluate the impact of the approaches they implement.
+Staff are invited to engage in a range of reflective planning and implementation tools throughout the session.
+These will help evaluate the impact of the approaches they implement.
 The evaluation information gathered thus far indicates that for the staff involved, the sessions have increased both their knowledge of nurture and their competence to put the ideas in to practice.

 On-going advice and consultation will be provided by the school’s Educational Psychologist as practitioners move forward.